Hi! I’m Sophie Kleina, a Psychological and Behavioural Sciences student at the University of Cambridge.

 Hello!
-I'm a second year Biology student at the University of Leeds and I'm part of the 2024 Scholars cohort.
+I'm a third year Biology student at the University of Leeds and I'm part of the 2024 Scholars cohort.
+I'm currently on an industrial placement working in digital advertising.

 I have been trying to figure people out for a long time and I thought what better way than to explore the wonders of neuroscience in my first year research project!?